anaisda/fennec/README.md

-# Fennec AI - Professional AI Services Website
+# Anateck AI - Professional AI Services Website

-A complete, production-ready website for Fennec AI services company with backend, admin panel, and all legal pages.
+A complete, production-ready website for Anateck AI services company with backend, admin panel, and all legal pages.

 ## 🌟 Features